bcobb/bcobb.net/_posts/2014-12-08-gratuitous-ruby-counting-item-frequency.markdown

 I don't know that it's better or worse, but it has two properties I like:

 1. The body of `reduce` is immutable.
-1. It utilizes `merge`'s ability to take a block to resolve conflicting updates.
+1. It utilizes `merge`'s ability to take a block to resolve conflicting updates.[^1]

 The last point is the linchpin of the block.
 When we merge in a new `item` key into `map`, its value is set to `1`.